dcunited001/dcunited001.github.io/_posts/2018-02-28-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 ### [In America, When A Butterfly Flaps Its Wings, Kill It With Fire!](#in-america-when-a-butterfly-flaps-its-wings-kill-it-with-fire)

 ...
 Apparently.
-Until someone tells me otherwise, this is all I know because it's all my life experience is capable of informing me.
+Until someone tells me otherwise, this is all I know because it's all that my constricted life experience is capable of informing me.

 [^someone-like-me]: I was looking for it.
 The answer is that I was too
     stupid to have learned to not look.
 What does it mean?
 Wouldn't